 - Communicates to law enforcement officers about inmate custody issues using Law Enforcement Data System (LEDS), radio or telephone.

 - Responds to inquiries from other agencies and the public.

 - Verifies and admits people to the secure areas of the jail.

-- Coordinates the flow of inmates with other corrections staff and assist in inmate safety checks.
+- Coordinates the flow of inmates with other corrections staff through the intake and release process.